How to Create a Natural Amazon River-Themed Aquarium

 - Water conditioner

-You will have to set up the aquarium (I will not go into detail), then have a proper fishless cycle to build up healthy nitrates and bacteria in the aquarium.
+You will have to set up the aquarium (I will not go into detail) and have a proper fishless cycle to build up healthy nitrates and bacteria in the aquarium.
 This pretty much means that you just leave the aquarium up and running with everything in place for one or two weeks.
 You can speed up this process with driftwoods, plants, and even snails.

 When you have the proper aquarium, you can give it an Amazon theme.
 You can use plants, driftwoods, stones, specific gravel, and specific fish.